zarr-developers/gsoc/2022/ideas-list.md

 - This project will help explicitly enumerate all of the relevant Zarr metadata objects (.zarray, .zattrs, .zgroup) within a directory which would eliminate the need to explicitly ‘list’ the store.

-- Also, it’ll duplicates the contents of those files within a nested JSON structure reducing the number of distinct read operations user needs to open a dataset.
-This is would help greatly for high-latency stores.
+- Also, it collects the contents of those files within a nested JSON structure reducing the number of distinct read operations a user needs to open a dataset which improves performance for high-latency stores.

 > Prerequisites 👍🏻